vedaldi/practical-cnn-reg/doc/instructions.md

 = 2 p_{1,1,1,t} (x_{ijkt} - r_{ijkt}).
 $$

-In the code, the `bsxfun` MATLAB function is used in order to multiply the value $p_{1,1,1,t}$ with all the elements $x_{ijkt} - r_{ijkt}$ in a single step.
+In the code, the `bsxfun` MATLAB function is used to multiply the value $p_{1,1,1,t}$ with all the elements $x_{ijkt} - r_{ijkt}$ in a single step.

 > **Tasks:**
 >
-> 1. Verify that the forward and backward functions are correct by computing the derivatives numerically.
+> 1. Verify that the forward and backward functions are correct by computing the derivatives numerically using `checkDerivativeNumerically()`.
-> 2. Change the code such that the Euclidean distance is averaged instead of being summed across spatial location (**Hint:** simply divide by the product of `size(x,1)` and `size(x,2)`).
+> 2. Change the code such that the Euclidean distance is averaged instead of being summed across spatial locations (**Hint:** simply divide by the result by the product of `size(x,1)` and `size(x,2)`).
-> 3. Make sure that both the forward and backward functions are correctly modified by verifying the result numerically once more.
+> 3. Make sure that both the forward and backward modes are correctly modified by verifying the result numerically once more.

 ## Part 3: Learning a CNN for text deblurring {#part3}